Jojoooo1/spring-boot-api/README.md

   and maintaining the entire platform.
 - **Auth:**
     - **Authentication:** It uses API key.
-    - **Authorization:** It validates the provided API key and verify the associated company's.
+    - **Authorization:** It validates the provided API key and associated company's database role _company.is_management_.
-      It also verifies that the company.is_management field is set to true.

 ### Public

 - **URL:** `{{host}}/public/`
-- **Description:** This endpoint is dedicated to providing public information about the service, ensuring transparency and accessibility for all users.
+- **Description:** This endpoint provides public facing information.

 ## Infra